APalaitis/faderport-16-fl-studio/README.md

 * Script version: 0.3.0
 * Faderport 16 firmware version: 3.74

-Designed to use with the Studio One mode in Faderport.
+Designed to be used with the **Studio One mode** in Faderport.
 You can switch modes by holding the Select buttons of the first two fader strips while powering on.

 # Button list